 The School of Engineering is located in several buildings, five on the main Storrs campus and four at the Depot campus.
 The three oldest and least renovated buildings on the main campus were built between 1959 and 1987 and can no longer support emerging interdisciplinary engineering programs such as bioengineering and nanotechnology.
 A new five story Engineering and Science building is now located at the site of the Old Central Warehouse with three floors of Engineering and two floors of Life Sciences including the Institute for Systems Genomics.
 Construction began in June 2015 and was a phased completion.
 Floors two through four completed August 2017 and floors one and five were completed early in October 2017.
-The project is complete.
+The project is substantially complete and the building is occupied.